The Open Group Standards Process

 - The availability of a high-quality specification upon which The Open Group activities can be based.

 - The availability of a test suite which could be used as the basis for conformance testing.

 - Understanding of activities in this area in other consortia and official standards bodies.

-- Existing implementations respect lower-level Open Group Standards to achieve portability.
+- Existing implementations respect lower-level standards of The Open Group Standards to achieve portability.